q-viper/q-viper.github.io/_posts/2020-03-19-unity-has-provided-3-months-of-unity-learning-premium-free-for-all.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>Unity is a great game development platform which basically uses C# or JavaScript as a scripting language.
 Most of us have a separate world inside of ourselves and game development is one of the coolest profession on the tech field.
-To guide out what might you accomplish with these 3 months of Unity, i am writing about awesome courses on Unity Learning.</p>
+To guide out what might you accomplish with these 3 months of Unity, I am writing about awesome courses on Unity Learning.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>To make it easier, Unity has 3 levels of courses, beginner, intermediate and then Advanced.
-I was learning Unity since a month and i myself was lost but finally i found a simple track that might be helpful for all. </p>
+I was learning Unity since a month and I myself was lost but finally I found a simple track that might be helpful for all. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->